JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * This has the property of not needing a match on the result.
 * Note that the built-in `/` also raises an exception.
-* Exceptions are side effects though, we want to minimize their usage to avoid error-at-a-distance.
+* Exceptions are side effects though, and we want to minimize their usage to avoid error-at-a-distance.
 * The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
    - A key dimension of this course is this side effect vs direct passing trade-off
-   - Many bugs, security leaks, etc are due to ignorance of side effects; the `Error/Ok` approach keeps them "in your face" as a programmer
+   - Many bugs, security leaks, etc are due to ignorance of side effects; the `Error/Ok` approach keeps them "in your face" by being in the return type
    - Also recall `Error/Ok` keeps us completely in math-land, the return result tells everything.
+Exceptions are not math.

 ### Lists

-* Finally we can use a real data structure to write some real programs!
+* Finally we can use a real data structure to write some real programs
 * Lists are the most common data structure in OCaml, similar to dictionaries/objects for Python/JavaScript.
-* They are **immutable** so while they look something like arrays or vectors they are **not**
+* They are **immutable** so while they look something like arrays or vectors they most certainly are **not**

 ```ocaml
 let l1 = [1; 2; 3];;